 When Do You Need a Personal Injury Demand Letter

 You need a personal injury demand letter whenever you are faced with recovering settlement damages after an accident.
-Here are some common scenarios that require you to write your own demand letter:
+Here are some common scenarios that require you to write your demand letter:

 - Car accidents